rezer-bleede/refdata-hub/README.md

 The interface is organised into task-focused pages that surface the entire curation workflow:

-- A persistent navigation rail, global action header, and glassmorphism-inspired surfaces echo the ergonomics of [OpenMetadata](https://open-metadata.org/), giving analysts a familiar observability workspace with responsive theme switching and mobile-friendly navigation.
+- A persistent navigation rail, global action header, and glassmorphism-inspired surfaces echo the ergonomics of a modern observability catalog, giving analysts a familiar workspace with responsive theme switching and mobile-friendly navigation.
 The rail now remains pinned while scrolling long datasets and can collapse on large displays so reviewers can reclaim horizontal space without losing orientation.
 When collapsed, the navigation now swaps placeholder dots for meaningful icons so reviewers can still recognise each workspace at a glance.
 A bespoke